uaraven/brkng-change/doc/detections.md

   - [x] Changing field visibility to a stricter one
   - [x] Changing field modifier
 - Methods.
 Methods are identified by complete signature.
-  - [ ] Removing a method - name with the same name and number and type of parameters does not exist.
+  - [x] Removing a method - name with the same name and number and type of parameters does not exist.
-  - [ ] Changing method return type
+  - [x] Changing method return type
-  - [ ] Changing method visibility to a stricter one
+  - [x] Changing method visibility to a stricter one
-  - [ ] Changing method modifier
+  - [x] Changing method modifier
+  - [x] Exception list changed

 ### Warning